oscarfonts/sensor-widgets/doc/en/widgets.rst

 Other optional inputs:

 * "footnote": Optional small text caption at the bottom.
+* "display_utc_times", to force times to be expressed in universal time and not in local fuse.
 * "custom_css_url": css stylesheet to be applied to the widget.